Outpatient Rehab in NJ

 Outpatient care can function as a transition and a continuation of rehab for those who have completed a partial care or inpatient program because ending care abruptly could have devastating effects, including the potential for relapse.

 Lastly, and critically for many, outpatient care will have an inherently lower cost associated with it because you’re not staying overnight for weeks and you’re doing it for sessions.
 That said, you should not consider committing to outpatient treatment solely based on the price.
-Treatment must be adequate for the severity of your addiction and someone with a profoundly serious addiction won’t necessarily benefit from outpatient rehab.
+Treatment must be adequate for the severity of your addiction and/or mental health issues and someone with a profoundly serious condition won’t necessarily benefit from outpatient rehab.
 In fact, you may end up spending more over time by trying to save in this way because the likelihood of relapse increases dramatically when the initial treatment is inadequate.

 The prevalence of alcohol use disorder (AUD) is startling.